-The minimum viable product (MVP) is one of the bases of the Lean Startup methodology and it is one of its most interesting contributions.
+The minimum viable product (MVP) is one of the bases of the Lean Startup methodology.
+It is one of its most interesting contributions.

 To know the definition of the term, pay attention to its name and you will have many clues but to finish it to tune, we can say that the minimum viable product is one that allows us to launch the product with minimal features (characteristics) as possible so that we can learn relevant information from its launch and use by users through a series of metrics.

-Unlike other methodologies such as Customer Development, Lean Startup does not extract knowledge directly from the customer but it is deduced empirically through the launch of various iterations of the MVP, controlling a number of metrics that can extract knowledge that nurtures the next iteration.
+Unlike other methodologies such as Customer Development, Lean Startup does not extract knowledge directly from the customer.
+It is rather deduced empirically through the launch of various iterations of the MVP, controlling a number of metrics that can extract knowledge that nurtures the next iteration.

-The minimum viable product strategy is designed to work with the loop build-measure-learn, so that with each new iteration, a new MVP is constructed that is based on previous or entirely new set of metrics that can be used to measure the reaction of users and finally learn all this information for a new iteration.
+The minimum viable product strategy is designed to work with the loop build-measure-learn.
+With each new iteration, it will help to construct a new MVP.
+It works on the basis of a previous or entirely new set of metrics that you can use to measure the reaction of users and finally learn all this information for a new iteration.

-The process is done in this order but arises in the reverse order, ie first conduct a series of hypotheses that we want to see (learn), we define a set of indicators or metrics that take us to extract information to help us verify the hypothesis (measure) and finally build the minimum viable product you need to measure and learn about our hypothesis.
+The process continues in this order but arises in the reverse order, i.e. first conduct a series of hypotheses that we want to see (learn), we define a set of indicators or metrics that take us to extract information to help us verify the hypothesis (measure) and finally build the minimum viable product you need to measure and learn about our hypothesis.

 The assumptions are varied; starting the first iteration with the basic question: is there a set of users with the problem that our product aims to solve?
 If the answer is no, you have to rethink everything again, if the answer is yes, you have taken the first step to success.

-Clearly, a product having the minimum features necessary to confirm or reject our hypothesis, may not be enough to please the most demanding entity, which becomes the bulk of the mass market.
+Clearly, a product having the minimum features necessary to confirm or reject our hypothesis, may not be enough to please the most demanding entity.
+It becomes the bulk of the mass market.

-However, there are a number of clients grouped under the name of early adopters, leaving aside the rigor to embrace products under development and are only provided with the latest information to try new things.
+However, there are a number of clients under the name of early adopters.
+They leave aside the rigor to embrace products under development and are only provided with the latest information to try new things.
 It is with this audience in mind with which we must consider the whole process.

-Later, when you test the most important hypotheses, you will change course to focus on the big market, but it is a step that remains still far away.
+Later, when you test the most important hypotheses, you will change course to focus on the big market.
+However, it is a step that remains still far away.